-M.Sc. and M.Eng. students are also permitted to take senior undergraduate courses as part of the required coursework for their degrees.
-With permission of their Supervisor(s) and Advisory Committee, M.Sc. students may take one senior undergraduate course (i.e., 3 credit units) as part of their five required courses (15 credit units), while M.Eng. students may take up to two senior undergraduate courses (6 credit units) as part of their eight required courses (24 credit units).
+MSc and MEng. students are also permitted to take senior undergraduate courses as part of the required coursework for their degrees.
+With permission of their Supervisor(s) and Advisory Committee, MSc students may take one senior undergraduate course (i.e., 3 credit units) as part of their four required courses (12 credit units), while MEng. students may take up to two 300- or 400-level undergraduate courses (6 credit units) as part of their eight required courses (24 credit units).
 Please see the Course and Program Catalogue entry for our department's undergraduate program for further information on senior undergraduate courses.
 Students should note that some of these courses may have specific prerequisites and registration limits.